Spider-Man, Spider-Man, he showed up at the Vatican

 "But the real superheroes are the children who are suffering and their families who are fighting with so much hope," Villardita told the Vatican's media outlet Vatican News.
 Villardita founded Supereroincorsia, a group of volunteers who dress up as heroes to bring cheer to pediatric patients.

-During Wednesday's audience, as Vatican News recounts, Pope Francis began a new cycle of catechesis dedicated to themes proposed by Apostle Paul in his Letter to the Galatians.
+During Wednesday's audience, as Vatican News recounts, Pope Francis began a new cycle of catechesis dedicated to themes proposed by the Apostle Paul in his letter to the Galatians.

 The pope did not mention Marvel or the upcoming Spider-Man 3.